 Ques: How do you train the above elements?

 Lot of people hate me for this but I can’t be dishonest with my profession.
-NO…you can’t make a fast bowler with resistance training.
-Yes, you break him just like how its happening right now.
-If anybody thinks otherwise, do not understand science of movement.
+NO…you can’t make a fast bowler faster with resistance training.
+Yes, it can break him which is the case with many injuries these days.

 Lets see what happens when we correct the above: